Wesleyan-Media-Project/race_of_focus/README.md

 - [`entity_linking_2022`](https://github.com/Wesleyan-Media-Project/entity_linking_2022)
 - [`datasets`](https://github.com/Wesleyan-Media-Project/datasets)

-Legacy scripts that were not used for creating 2022 datasets (scripts for creating 2020 datasets):
+Legacy scripts that were not used for creating 2022 datasets (scripts for creating 2020 datasets), preserved here for internal use:
 - `race_of_focus_140m.R`
 - `race_of_focus_google_2020.R`